avannaa/pangya-guides/casual-mechanics/casual-mechanics.md

 ## backspin basics

-backspin is the other bread and butter shot for the good casual player. how far does a 100% power backspin reach?
+backspin is the other bread and butter shot for the good casual player.
+so, how far does a 100% power backspin reach?
--16y is generally a pretty good estimate. so, if your power is 250y, a 100% backspin will reach about 234y, disregarding wind and elevation. something like -20y for 90%, and -24y for 80%.
+-16y is generally a pretty good estimate. so, if your power is 250y, a 100% backspin will reach about 234y, disregarding wind and elevation.
+something like -20y for 90%, and -24y for 80%.

 optimal spin for backspins (i.e. won't pop the hole) is 9.